Wimmics/SciLEx/paper/paper.md

   <img src="./img/small_logo.png" alt="description" width="100">
 </p>

-# A Spark for Systematic Literature Reviews
+# SciLEx: a Spark for Systematic Literature Reviews

 SciLEx — much like the silex stone that early humans relied on to spark fire from raw material — is a lightweight, portable tool designed to ignite research exploration.
 Rather than navigating fragmented databases, confronting redundant results, and manually sifting through noise, SciLEx strikes directly at the core challenge: it queries heterogeneous digital library APIs, applies smart deduplication and quality filtering, and delivers a clean, curated corpus ready for export to Zotero or BibTeX.
 It is not a full-scale review platform — it is the essential flint in the researcher's toolkit, engineered to quick-start systematic literature reviews with precision and minimal friction.

 # Detailed Summary
 [SciLEx (Science Literature Exploration)](https://github.com/Wimmics/SciLEx) is an open-source Python toolkit designed to support systematic literature reviews in research and academic contexts.
 Users define one or two groups of keywords: within each group, terms are combined with Boolean OR logic, while the two groups are combined with AND, enabling precise compound queries without manual query construction.
-SciLEx concurrently queries up to 12 academic APIs — Semantic Scholar, OpenAlex, IEEE, ArXiv, Springer, Elsevier, HAL, DBLP, ORKG, OpenAIRE, Istex, and PubMed — and deduplicates results, so that papers retrieved from multiple APIs are merged rather than counted multiple times.
+SciLEx concurrently queries up to twelve academic APIs — Semantic Scholar, OpenAlex, IEEE, ArXiv, Springer, Elsevier, HAL, DBLP, ORKG, OpenAIRE, Istex, and PubMed — and deduplicates results, so that papers retrieved from multiple APIs are merged rather than counted multiple times.
 Collected papers then pass through a configurable multi-stage filtering pipeline that scores metadata completeness, enforces time-aware citation thresholds, and ranks results by a composite relevance score, distilling potentially hundreds of thousands of raw results into a curated final set.
 SciLEx further extracts citation networks using multiple sources: Semantic Scholar/OpenAlex/CrossRef and OpenCitations[@peroni_opencitations_2020].
 It can also enrich the collection of papers using Hugging Face metadata — linked models, datasets, topic keywords and GitHub repository — making it particularly suited to AI and machine learning literature reviews.
 Final outputs can be exported to BibTeX or pushed directly to a Zotero[@mueen_ahmed_zotero_2011] collection.
 All operations are idempotent: interrupted or repeated runs automatically resume from where they left off, making SciLEx practical on standard personal hardware.

 # Statement of need